ganeti/ganeti/doc/install.rst

 **Mandatory** on all nodes.

-Ganeti relies on Xen running in "bridge mode", which means the instances network interfaces will be attached to a software bridge running in dom0.
-Xen by default creates such a bridge at startup, but your distribution might have a different way to do things.
+You can run Ganeti either in "bridge mode" or in "routed mode".
+In bridge mode, the default, the instances network interfaces will be attached to a software bridge running in dom0.
+Xen by default creates such a bridge at startup, but your distribution might have a different way to do things, and you'll definitely need to manually set it up under KVM.

 Beware that the default name Ganeti uses is ``xen-br0`` (which was used in Xen 2.0) while Xen 3.0 uses ``xenbr0`` by default.
 The default bridge your Ganeti cluster will use for new instances can be specified at cluster initialization time.

+If you want to run in "routing mode" you need to specify that at cluster init time (using the --nicparam option), and then no bridge will be needed.
+In this mode instance traffic will be routed by dom0, instead of bridged.

+In order to use "routing mode" under Xen, you'll need to change the relevant parameters in the Xen config file.
+Under KVM instead, no config change is necessary, but you still need to set up your network interfaces correctly.

+By default, under KVM, the "link" parameter you specify per-nic will represent, if non-empty, a different routing table name or number to use for your instances.
+This allows insulation between different instance groups, and different routing policies between node traffic and instance traffic.

+You will need to configure your routing table basic routes and rules outside of ganeti.
+The vif scripts will only add /32 routes to your instances, through their interface, in the table you specified (under KVM, and in the main table under Xen).

-.. admonition:: Debian
+.. admonition:: Bridging under Debian

    The recommended way to configure the Xen bridge is to edit your ``/etc/network/interfaces`` file and substitute your normal